RagnarokResearchLab/RagLite/README.md

 > [!IMPORTANT]
 > Standalone in this context means that all scripts should "just work" in the [Evo.lua](https://evo-lua.github.io/) runtime environment.

-*Evo is a custom [Lua](https://www.lua.org/about.html) interpreter written in C++ (and C), which comes with a host of useful libraries to do the heavy lifting.
+*Evo is a custom [Lua](https://www.lua.org/about.html) interpreter/runtime environment written in C++ (and C), which comes with a host of useful libraries to do the heavy lifting.
 You can see it as the "engine" for this and other programs, providing core features like graphics and networking.
 Despite being a separate project unrelated to this one, it's similarly created and maintained by me.*

-Please note that this is explicitly **NOT** a full game client or server implementation.
-If you want that, there are [many other projects](https://ragnarokresearchlab.github.io/community-projects/) aiming to accomplish this lofty goal.
+Please note that RagLite is explicitly **NOT** a full game client or server implementation.
+If you want one, there are [many other projects](https://ragnarokresearchlab.github.io/community-projects/) aiming to accomplish this lofty goal.
 My focus is on research, and the tool reflects that.

 ## Overview